Commuter rail: Inter-city rail

 In some European countries, the distinction between commuter trains and long-distance/intercity trains is subtle, due to the relatively short distances involved.
-For example, so-called "intercity" trains in Belgium and the Netherlands carry many commuters, while their equipment, range, and speeds are similar to those of commuter trains in some larger countries.
+For example, Nederlandse Spoorwegen runs more than 80 direct trains a day over some 50 km between Amsterdam and The Hague, used daily by numerous commuters, despite notionally being an intercity route (albeit one within the Randstad conurbation).
+Likewise, many suburban services in the Greater Tokyo Area in Japan connect downtown Tokyo with cities which are substantial in their own right, such as Yokohama (population 3.7 million), Saitama (1.3 million), and Chiba (983,000) but are less than 50 km from the centre of Tokyo.

-The United Kingdom has a privatised rail system, with different routes and services covered by different private operators.
-The distinction between commuter and intercity rail is not as clear as it was before privatisation (when InterCity existed as a brand of its own), but usually it is still possible to tell them apart.
+The United Kingdom has a largely privatized rail system (though it is in the process of renationalization), with different routes and services covered by different private operators.
+The distinction between commuter and intercity rail is not as clear as it was before privatization (when InterCity existed as a brand in its own right).
+However, usually it is still possible to tell them apart.
 Some operators, for example Thameslink, focus solely on commuter services.
 Others, such as Avanti West Coast and LNER, run solely intercity services.
-Others still, such as GWR and EMR, run a mixture of commuter, regional and intercity services.
-Some of these operators use different branding for different types of service (for example EMR brands its trains as either "InterCity", "Connect" for London commuter services, and "Regional") but even for those operators that do not, the type of train, amenities offered, and stopping pattern, usually tell the services apart.
+Others still, such as GWR and EMR, run a mixture of commuter, regional, and intercity services.
+Some of these operators use different branding for different types of service (for example, EMR brands its trains as either "InterCity", "Connect" for London commuter services, and "Regional"), but even for those operators that do not, the type of train, amenities offered, and stopping pattern usually tell the services apart.

 Russian commuter trains, on the other hand, frequently cover areas larger than Belgium itself, although these are still short distances by Russian standards.
-They have a different ticketing system from long-distance trains, and in major cities they often operate from a separate section of the train station.
+They have a different ticketing system from long-distance trains, and in major cities, they often operate from a separate section of the train station.

-Some consider "inter-city" service to be that which operates as an express service between two main city stations, bypassing intermediate stations.
-However, this term is used in Australia (Sydney for example) to describe the regional trains operating beyond the boundaries of the suburban services, even though some of these "inter-city" services stop all stations similar to German regional services.
+Some consider "inter-city" service to be an express service operating between two main city stations, bypassing intermediate stations.
+However, this term is used in Australia (Sydney, for example) to describe the regional trains operating beyond the boundaries of the suburban services, even though some of these "inter-city" services stop at all stations, similar to German regional services.
 In this regard, the German service delineations and naming conventions are clearer and better used for academic purposes.